California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 3. Complaint: A report of Prohibited Conduct prohibited by this Policy.
 A “formal” or written report or complaint is not required.

 4. Complainant: A Complainant is any person who reports alleged Prohibited Conduct or an alleged victim of Prohibited Conduct, regardless of whether the alleged victim makes the report.
-Prohibited Conduct for purposes of this definition does not include Title IX Sexual Harassment.
+Prohibited Conduct, regardless of whether the alleged victim makes the report.

 C. Definitions Applicable Only in Cases of Title IX Sexual Harassment